Derailed Trump Assassination Attempt Takes Bizarre Twist

 Secretary Noem had linked the Reyes letter to these previous attempts, stating, “This threat comes not even a year after President Trump was shot in Butler, Pennsylvania, and less than two weeks after former FBI Director Comey called for the President’s assassination.”
 (Comey has refuted this claim based on his misinterpreted post on social media.)

-A senior DHS official told CNN that while the threat investigation continues, Reyes will stay in custody due to his immigration status and criminal record.
-“Over the course of the investigation, this individual was determined to be in the country illegally, and that he had a criminal record.
-He will remain in custody.”
+A senior DHS official told CNN that while the threat investigation continues, Reyes remains in removal proceedings due to his immigration status and criminal record.
+“Over the course of the investigation, this individual was determined to be in the country illegally, and that he had a criminal record.”

 Recent Articles